surelyMersad/es-fine-tuning-lora/README.md

 # es-fine-tuning-paper
-This repo contains the source code for the paper "Evolution Strategies at Scale: LLM Fine-Tuning Beyond Reinforcement Learning".
+This repo contains the source code for the paper "Evolution Strategies at Scale: LLM Fine-Tuning Beyond Reinforcement Learning" (https://arxiv.org/abs/2509.24372).
 Evolution strategies (ES) is used to directly optimize billions of parameters of large language models (LLMs).

 Note: we are still actively adding more experimental codes into this repo.